Predictive Modeling for Enrollment Management – Dickinson College

 Bringing predictive modeling in-house

 Initially, Dr. Johnson wasn’t sure exactly which tools would be best to bring predictive modeling in-house, so he started looking at software packages and asking other people how they were doing it.
-He wanted a solution that could be used in near “real time” and was flexible enough to allow him to have his hand in the modeling, but didn’t want to spend his time programming.
-Dr. Johnson also knew he needed to be able to defend the resulting models and predictions to campus leaders and decision makers.
-This ruled out “black box” software programs which produce models that can be difficult to explain.
+He wanted a solution that could be used in near “real-time” and was flexible enough to allow him to have his hand in the modeling, but didn’t want to spend his time programming.
+Dr. Johnson also knew he needed to be able to defend the resulting models and predictions to campus leaders and decision-makers.
+This ruled out “black box” software programs that produce models that can be difficult to explain.
 He compared Rapid Insight’s Predict to a number of sophisticated modeling packages and decided on it for its ease of use, transparency, and because he could produce results quickly.

 Shortly after purchasing the software, he started working on his first model.
 Whenever he had a question, he’d give the Rapid Insight Support Team a call.
 Working with the analytic team from Rapid Insight proved to be a good way to jumpstart his modeling efforts.
 As Dr. Johnson describes, “That kind of follow through on support saved more than hours, it saved days of sitting there and trying to figure something out.
 If you struggle, you can talk to someone, get through it, and move on.
 I had an indication of good customer support before I purchased but didn’t anticipate what I’d actually experience.”